Why Are My Hydrangea Leaves Turning White? (7 Solutions)

 To identify pest infestation on your hydrangea, watch for these key symptoms:

-1. White or yellow leaves
+1. White leaves

 2. Wilting or drooping leaves